Code of Conduct

 What to include in a code of conduct

-• The values your organization believes in
+• The values your organization stands for

-• Guidelines for behavior
+• Clear guidelines for expected behavior

 • Day-to-day business practices